stephensmitchell-forks/occt/dox/dev_guides/tests/tests.md

 regexp { *VERTEX +: +MAX=([-0-9.+eE]+)} $tolerance dummy max_vertex
 ~~~~~

-It is possible to use command *checkmaxtol* to check maximal tolerance of shape and compare it with reference value.
+It is possible to use command *checkmaxtol* to check maximal and average tolerances of shape and compare them with reference value.

 Use: checkmaxtol shape [options...]

 Allowed options are:
- *   -ref: reference value of maximum tolerance
+ *   -tol N: N is a reference value of maximum tolerance.
+ *   -avg N: N is a reference value of average tolerance.
- *   -source: list of shapes to compare with
+ *   -source: list of shapes to compare with, e.g.: -source {shape1 shape2 shape3} (is used only for max tolerance).
- *   -min_tol: minimum tolerance for comparison
+ *   -max_tol: max possible value of max tolerance.
+ *   -max_avg: max possible value of average tolerance.
- *   -multi_tol: tolerance multiplier
+ *   -multi_tol: tolerance multiplier (is used only for max tolerance).

 The default syntax of *checkmaxtol* command for comparison with the reference value:
 ~~~~~
-checkmaxtol result -ref 0.00001
+checkmaxtol result -tol 0.00001
 ~~~~~

 There is an opportunity to compare max tolerance of resulting shape with max tolerance of source shape.